erikw/taiga-stats/README.md

 ## Cumulative Flow Diagram

 From a [CFD](http://brodzinski.com/2013/07/cumulative-flow-diagram.html) a lot of interesting insights about your teams progress can be found.
-Therefore I deciced to write this script to save data on a daily basis with a cron job and a function for generating this diagram.
+Therefore I deiced to write this script to save data on a daily basis with a cron job and a function for generating this diagram.
 This diagram can the be put on a TV visible in the hallways.

 This is an example diagram generated from [mock data](cfd_example.dat):